nicolaei/master/essay.md

 addressing interference in 802.11 wireless networks [@IEEE802.11].
 This project tries to solve the problem with a decentralized algorithm where every access point in a given neighborhood discovers each other and communicates over back haul.

-The algorithm will assign a channel and antenna power output to each access point, to minimize interference.
+The algorithm will assign a channel, and antenna power output, to each access point, to minimize interference.

 What this thesis aims to solve is scanning the local area for active wireless nodes, so that the algorithm can do it's work.